chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 # Upper-Layer Bindings for NFS Version 2 and 3 Auxiliary Protocols {#auxproto}

-Storage administrators typically deploy NFS versions 2 and 3 with several other protocols, sometimes referred to as the "NFS auxiliary protocols."
-These are distinct RPC programs that define procedures that are not part of the NFS RPC program (100003).
+Storage administrators typically deploy NFS versions 2 and 3 with several other protocols, sometimes called the "NFS auxiliary protocols."
+These are distinct RPC programs that define procedures not part of the NFS RPC program (100003).
 The Upper-Layer Bindings in this section apply to:

 * Versions 2 and 3 of the MOUNT RPC program (100005) {{?RFC1813}}